-- 51. The same day the Spruce Point Report was published online, and over the following days, a number of news outlets reported on the Report. - 52.
+- 51. The same day that the Spruce Point Report was published online, and over the following days, a number of news outlets reported on the Report. - 52.
 On July 14, 2021, CNBC published a story entitled, "Oatly accused of overstating revenue and greenwashing by activist short Spruce Point."
-Regarding the accounting allegations, the CNBC article noted that, "the report points to the company's recent investor presentation, which showed estimated 2018 U.S. revenue of \$12 million[, but that] Nielsen and Umgas Magazine, a Swedish publication, reported that Oatly's net U.S. sales were just \$6 million in 2018."
-In addition, CNBC pointed out that the Report said, "We observe periods of large divergence in revenue and accounts receivable growth rates at Oatly. ...
-This is a classic sign of potential accounting shenanigans and is often cited as a top red flag to predict accounting scandals." - 53.
-The CNBC article also reported that "Spruce Point alleges that Oatly is overstating its gross margin.
-The company does not include outbound shipping and handling costs in its calculations, and fails to disclose that its gross profit presentation is not comparable to that of other food companies.
-The report alleges that Oatly's gross margin is actually 6.4% lower when logistics and shipping are factored in."
-In addition, CNBC said Spruce Point, "claimed to find anomalies about Oatly's capital expenditures between its cash flow statement and additions to the balance sheet."
+Regarding the accounting allegations, the CNBC article noted that, "the [] report points to the company's recent investor presentation, which showed estimated 2018 U.S. revenue of \$12 million[, but that] Nielsen and Umgas Magazine, a Swedish publication, reported that Oatly's net U.S. sales were just \$6 million in 2018."
+In addition, CNBC highlighted that Spruce Point "observed periods of large divergence in revenue and accounts receivable growth rates at Oatly[,]" which "is a classic sign of potential accounting shenanigans and is often cited as a top red flag to predict accounting scandals." - 53.
+The CNBC article also reported that Spruce Point alleged that Oatly is overstating its gross margin, and that the Company "does not include outbound shipping and handling costs in its calculations" or "disclose that its gross profit presentation is not comparable to that of other food companies."
+The Report alleges that Oatly's gross margin is actually 6.4% lower when logistics and shipping are factored in."
+In addition, CNBC highlighted that Spruce Point, "claimed to find anomalies about Oatly's capital expenditures between its cash flow statement and additions to the balance sheet."

-- 54. On this and other similar news, the price of Oatly ADSs fell 2.8%, closing at \$20.54, down from its previous close of \$21.13, a drop of 2.8%. - 55.
+- 54. On this and other similar news, the price of Oatly ADSs fell 2.8%, from a closing price of \$21.13 on July 13, 2021 to a closing price of \$20.54 on July 14, 2021. - 55.
 On July 15, 2021, there was more coverage of the Report by news outlets.
-For example, at 10:15 a.m., Fortune published an article entitled, "Wild Oats?
+For example, at 10:16 a.m., Fortune published an article entitled, "Wild Oats?
 Inside Spruce Point's 124-Page Attack Alleging Mismanagement And False Claims At Oatly."
 Fortune described the Report as "the results of an extensive investigation into Oatly[.]" - 56.
-On this news, the price of Oatly ADSs fell another 5.36% on July 15, closing at \$19.48 per ADS.
-Together with the July 14 drop, this was a two-day decline of 8.8%, with both days experiencing unusually high trading volume.
+On this news, the price of Oatly ADSs fell 5.16%, closing at \$19.48 per ADS on July 15, 2021.
+Together with the July 14, 2021 price drop, this was a two-day decline of 7.8%, with both days experiencing unusually high trading volume.